 About Kate Keefe

 Kate Keefe was born in Staffordshire, England and studied at Cambridge and Oxford Universities.
-She has lived and sung in England, Italy, the Czech Republic, Kenya, Georgia, Russia and the Balkans.
+She has lived and sung in Churches in England, Italy, the Czech Republic, Kenya, Georgia, Russia and the Balkans.
 Kate writes music for psalms, acclamations, Mass texts and more, for English-speaking congregations all over the world, using the resources available.
 When the new translation of the Mass came in, she wrote new settings, trying them out at her current church.
-She writes about church music, the psalms and more.
+She writes about church music, the psalms and more, and blogs for The Tablet.

 Kate Keefe writes about the Psalms